What is Grief and How Do You Deal with It?

 Losing someone or something you love can be very painful and overwhelming.
-Extreme sadness mixed with other surprising emotions such as shock, anger and guilt are normal and necessary reactions to loss.
+Extreme sadness mixed with other surprising emotions such as shock, anger, and guilt are normal and necessary reactions to loss.
 Everyone grieves differently, but allowing yourself to experience grief is an important and healthy part of the healing process.

 Stage or Symptoms of Grief

 These emotions become less intense overtime and as you begin to accept the loss.
 The sadness may never completely go away, but it shouldn’t remain in the forefront of your mind either.
 In time, you will be able to move forward and find peace.
 Grief may feel like it will last forever and that you will never feel better.
 Each phase is painful and uncomfortable but moving through the stages of grief is the way towards healing.
 Many people would rather suppress the feelings associated with grief, yet this doesn’t make them go away.
 Instead, feelings of sadness, guilt, and anger will persist until a personal eventually accepts and allows them.

-Coping with Grief and Loss – Tips
+Tips for Coping with Grief and Loss

-Tip #1 – Do not grieve alone.
+Tip #1 – Do Not Grieve Alone

 The most important factor in healing from loss is having the sufficient support from your family, your friends, your faith, a bereavement support group and/or a therapist or grief counselor.
 Sharing your loss makes the burden of grief easier to carry.
 Some ways in which a strong social support network can help with the grieving process include:

-- Religion can offer comfort with mourning rituals and community activities
+- Religion can offer comfort with mourning rituals and community activities.

 - Bereavement support groups provide an opportunity to share your sorrow with others who can relate to your loss and how you feel.

-Tip #2 – Take good care of yourself.
+Tip #2 – Take Good Care of Yourself

 The stress of a major loss can negatively affect your immune system placing you at risk for illness.
 Now more than ever, it is imperative you take care of your physical and emotional health.
-The mind and body are connected and you will need your health in order to face and properly manage your grief.
+Because the mind and body are connected and you will need your health in order to face and properly manage your grief.
 Avoiding your feelings will only prolong the inevitable, and unresolved grief can lead to complications such as depression, anxiety, substance abuse or prolonged health problems.
 Some tips to staying healthy through the grieving period are:

 - Eat, sleep and exercise.
 Your physical health is directly connected to your emotional well-being.
 Fight the stress and fatigue of grief with healthy lifestyle choices.
 Gentle exercising, aiming for eight hours of sleep each night, and eating nutritious and wholesome foods, even if you don’t feel like it, will keep your body strong and healthy even when you do not feel that way emotionally

 - Be patient with yourself.
 There is no set time-frame, or list of emotions you “should” feel.
 Let yourself feel what you need to feel without judgment or shame.
 It may seem that others have moved on or processed the loss quicker or more easily than you have, but allow yourself to go through your own unique grief process without comparing your feelings to your perception of how others are coping.

-Tip #3 – Professional Grief Counseling
+Tip #3 – Seek Professional Grief Counseling

 Many find that additional support from a licensed psychologist or psychiatrist helps to promote a healthy healing process.
 Grief is a process in which the more you understand and actively work through, the more effective the healing is.
 A professional counselor can help guide you through the grief process and assist you in understanding and coping with the intense emotions you are feeling.
 It can be difficult to navigate grief alone and a trained professional can help you make sense of your feelings after a significant loss.